mikeAdamss/gtk/README.md

 It's a go wrapper around an user controlled inventory of endpoints, their descriptions and their identifers.
 The parts that're "good to know" is what functions are availible to you, whether a called function succeeded and what was returned in the response.

-gtk implements assumes you'll require authentication methods and supports sha-1 http request authentication (though you can turn it off if you're feeling brave/don't care who triggers your serverless resources).
+gtk assumes you'll require authentication methods and supports sha-1 http request authentication (though you can turn it off if you're feeling brave/don't care who triggers your serverless resources).

 ## How it works